 - Postgraduate Diploma in Clinical Pharmacy with Independent Prescribing

 - Masters in Clinical Pharmacy with Independent Prescribing

 Eligibility criteria will also vary depending on your choice of course and university, however most will require you to have an MPharm, you will need to be registered as a pharmacist, and you will need to work a minimum of one day per week in a patient facing role.

-HEE has introduced a Newly Qualified Pharmacist pathway for 2022/2023.
+NHS England has introduced a Newly Qualified Pharmacist pathway.
 The Newly Qualified Pharmacist pathway aims to support newly qualified pharmacists to experience a smooth transition into being an independent practitioner.
 There are four core elements of the pathway: